Understanding GPU Resource Interference One Level Deeper: Background

 We describe the internal architecture of GPUs, introducing terminology and utilization metrics that we will refer to later.

-\subsection{GPU hardware overview}
+\subsection{GPU Hardware Overview}

-\textbf{GPU architecture: } Figure \ref{fig:gpu_arch} depicts a modern GPU.\footnote{We focus on NVIDIA GPUs and terminology in this paper.
+\textbf{GPU architecture: } Figure \ref{fig:gpu_arch} depicts a modern GPU.\footnote{We focus on NVIDIA GPUs and terminology.
 AMD GPUs follow similar architecture~\cite{amd-description}, and provide tools such as Omniperf to get insights about kernels' execution~\cite{omniperf}.} GPUs consist of multiple clusters of Streaming Multiprocessors (SMs).
 Each SM consists of subpartitions (SMSP) that contain a warp scheduler (which can schedule 32 threads/cycle), an L0 instruction cache, a register file, and various compute units for different data types (e.g., int32, fp32) and different operations, referred to as \textit{pipelines} (e.g., tensor cores)~\cite{ncu-metrics-decoder}.
 The mapping of pipelines to compute units is hidden from users, though there have been attempts to reverse engineer it~\cite{posthardware, postmapping, postpipelinesfp16, postsmsp}.
-The GPU also contains a main memory, shared by all SMs, and accessed through a two-level on-chip cache hierarchy.
-The L2 cache is shared across all SMs, while the L1 cache is private to each SM and shared among its subpartitions.
-The L1 cache can partially be configured as software-defined shared memory~\cite{cuda-shared-mem-conf}.
+The GPU contains a main memory shared by all SMs, accessed through a two-level on-chip cache hierarchy.
+The L2 cache is shared across all SMs, while each SM has a private memory space combining L1 cache and shared memory.
+The allocation between L1 cache and shared memory can be manually configured by the user~\cite{cuda-shared-mem-conf}.

-\textbf{Threads, blocks, and warps.} GPU programs consist of CUDA kernels, which are executed by one or more GPU threads~\cite{cuda}.
+\textbf{Threads, Blocks, and Warps.} GPU programs consist of CUDA kernels, executed by one or more GPU threads~\cite{cuda}.
 From a software perspective, GPU threads are grouped into \textit{blocks}, which are arranged in a \textit{grid}.
 Each thread has access to a set of registers and shared memory for its whole lifetime.
-Threads in a block can communicate through shared memory and can synchronize using barriers or other atomic operations.
+Threads in a block communicate through shared memory and synchronize using barriers or other atomic operations.
 At the hardware level, the GPU executes threads in groups called \textit{warps}, typically consisting of 32 threads.
 Each kernel is associated with a \textit{CUDA stream}, which defines sequential execution of operations.
 If enough resources are available, kernels launched from multiple streams can execute concurrently.